Our VPSC Coaches

 Scott grew up in Montreal, where he swam for, and got his coaching start at the Pointe-Claire Swim Club.

-Kennedy Aragon-Scriven, Head Coach Youth Development, Lead Coach YD Gold, and YD Silver: Kennedy has been working with VPSC since September 2017 in the position of Lead Coach of Gold and Head Coach of Youth Development.
-She is originally from Victoria where she swam for 8 years with Pacific Coast Swimming, achieving the Western National Standard in 100m & 200m Butterfly.
-During her time in Victoria Kennedy began her coaching career working with kids ages 3-12 and ran summer camps with the University of Victoria.
-Kennedy is currently studying at UBC in Media Studies, volunteers at the Museum of Anthropology, and also coaches Masters swimming at UBC.
-2019-20 is sure to be a great year at VPSC and Kennedy is ecstatic to work with the Youth Development and Skills groups this year.
+Kennedy Aragon-Scriven, Club Manager & Head Coach Youth Development: Kennedy has been working with VPSC since September 2017 in the position of Head Coach of Youth Development.
+She is from Victoria where she swam for 8 years with Pacific Coast Swimming, achieving the Western National Standard in 100m & 200m Butterfly.
+During her time in Victoria, Kennedy began her coaching career working with kids ages 3-12 and ran summer camps with the University of Victoria.
+Kennedy is a 2021 graduate of UBC with a Bachelor's of Media Studies, and spends her free time lawn bowling and watching movies.
+2021-22 is sure to be a great year at VPSC and Kennedy is ecstatic to work with the Mini Makos this year.